 at least one of the following three: NPA-NXX, LRN, and/or NPA-NXX-X

+Note: A Migration request that includes only NPA-NXXs is considered an “online” migration that will be sent over the CMIP interface to Service Providers that support the functionality (SMURF data will be used by Service Providers that do not support the functionality).
+If migration data includes at least one NPA-NXX-X or LRN, it is considered “offline” and all Service Providers will use SMURF data.

 Req X11 SPID Migration Update – Generation of SPID Migration Name

 NPAC SMS shall automatically generate the SPID Migration Name field that conforms to the SPID Migration naming convention <From SPID>_<To SPID>_<Scheduled Date>.
 (Example: 1111_2222_09282009).